fox3000foxy/weights.gg-api/README.md

     - `/voice`
         - **Request Body**:
             - `voiceModelName` (required): The name of the voice model to use.
-            - `text` (optional): The text to be converted to speech.
+            - `text` (optionally required): The text to be converted to speech.
 If not provided, an example audio file will be used.
+            - `audioUrl` (optionally required): The URL of the MP3 files that will be the converted audio source ⚠️ `text` OR `audioUrl` must be provided, but not both
         - **Response**:
             - `result`: JSON object containing the result of the audio generation job.